comatory/Dignus/README.md

 - Mailer needs to be set up with your own credentials via [Figaro](https://github.com/laserlemon/figaro).

-- You need to set up your own storage for user's media files.
+- The app uses AWS S3 storage with Paperclip.
+You can configure the credentials for AWS and start using it (development mode uses local storage).